 A spellbinding trip to a seldom-visited Himalayan mountain kingdom, featuring the pinnacle of Himalayan birding, enchanting primeval forest, glorious mountain scenery, and rich Buddhist culture.

 VENT is widely regarded as THE Bhutan bird tour expert.
-We first began operating full-length tours to Bhutan in 1994 and have operated tours annually (sometimes twice annually) there ever since.
+We first began operating full-length tours to Bhutan in 1994 and have operated tours annually (sometimes twice annually) there every year since.
 In many ways this is perhaps our most successful and highly regarded Asian tour.

 This country is truly paradise on earth.
-Untouched, primeval forests extend as far as the eye can see, and the birding is fantastic beyond anyone's dreams.
-Each year we locate more and more little-known, spectacular, and rarely seen species, including some of the rarest on our planet.
+Untouched, primeval forests extend as far as the eye can see, and the birding is fantastic beyond anyone’s dreams.
+Each year we locate more and more little-known, spectacular, and rarely seen species, including some of the rarest and most desirable on our planet.
 The Bhutanese people form one of the most fascinating and least disturbed cultures in the world.
 It is a rich Buddhist culture which respects all forms of life, resulting in an avifauna that is not only marvelously diverse, but remarkably visible and approachable.
-Some of the species we regularly encounter include the incomparably beautiful Ward's Trogon; extraordinary numbers (as well as superb, long, close views) of the endangered Rufous-necked Hornbill; a fascinating assemblage of "real birds" (babblers to the uninitiated), including several globally little-known species such as Sikkim Wedge-billed Babbler and Long-billed Wren-Babblers, Fire-tailed Myzornis, and a galaxy of enthusiastic laughingthrushes; and breathtaking encounters with male Satyr Tragopans and Himalayan Monal, in addition to the incomparable Beautiful Nuthatch and globally endangered White-bellied Heron.
+Some of the species we regularly encounter include the incomparably beautiful Ward’s Trogon; extraordinary numbers (as well as superb, long, close views) of the endangered Rufous-necked Hornbill; a fascinating assemblage of “real birds” (babblers to the uninitiated), including several globally little-known species such as Sikkim Wedge-billed Babbler and Long-billed Wren-Babblers, Fire-tailed Myzornis, and a galaxy of enthusiastic laughingthrushes; and breathtaking encounters with male Satyr Tragopans and Himalayan Monal, in addition to the incomparable Beautiful Nuthatch and globally endangered White-bellied Heron.